riazul701/dev-notes/Hardware/Arduino/Project.md

 * When wifi smart plug/socket is turned on, then after 5 seconds press latptop's power button using arduino and servo motor.
 * Laptop has battery, for this reason it can not be turned off like desktop when hangs.
 Use wifi enabled ESP32 to remotely press power button for 5 seconds to forcefully turn off laptop when hangs.

-**If Broadband Wifi Does Not Have Internet, Then Turn ON SIM Wifi**
+**If Broadband Wifi Does Not Have Internet, Then Turn ON SIM Wifi Dongle Router**

 * Keep network/wifi/sim based internet usage logs on each device.
+* Transfter data from ESP32 to computer/mobile and computer/mobile to ESP32 using serial communication and telnet protocol.

-* In every 5 minutes, check broadband wifi has internet access or not.
-If broadband wifi does not have internet, then turn on sim wifi router by pressing multiplug's power button.
+* In every 1 minute, check broadband wifi has internet access or not, by using GET/POST/PING request to a server.
+If broadband wifi does not have internet, then turn on sim wifi dongle router by pressing multiplug's power button.
+This can be done in two ways using arduino relay - one is turning on/off AC current and another is inserting usb extension cable between mobile charger and sim wifi dongle router, then turning on/off usb extension cable connection.
-* On computer, if connected to sim wifi, then block heavy internet usage websites in chrome like youtube, tiktok.
+* On computer, if connected to sim wifi, then block heavy internet usage websites in chrome like youtube, facebook.
 Also block internet for download manager.
 Do this using chrome extension and firewall rule.
 Show notification/color-changes/text using i3, polybar, komorebi, glazewm, yasb.
+Optionally/manually can allow blocked websites usage.
-* On mobile, if connected to sim wifi, then block heavy internet usage apps like youtube, tiktok.
+* On mobile, if connected to sim wifi, then block heavy internet usage apps like youtube, facebook, tiktok.
 Do this using android app.
 * Restrict SIM Wifi Usage
   * On Computer: Create a bash script that detects wifi ssid/name.
-Based on ssid create firewall rules to block website, application.
+Based on ssid, create firewall rules to block websites, applications.
 Run this script every minute using cron/windows-task-scheduler.
   * On Android: Install `Tasker` and `NetGuard` paid/premium application.
 Detect wifi ssid/name changes using `Tasker` and restrict application using `NetGuard`. `NetGuard` has `Tasker` integration plugin.
 No "root" required.
     * Tasker, AutoInput
     * MacroDroid